VerzatileDev/University.212CR_TeachingMaterial/Session 4/README.md

 ## Class design

-As you have know object design principle in last few weeks, it is the time that you should think about design c++ classes for modern OpenGL game engine.
+As you have learned object design principle in last few weeks, it is the time that you should think about designing c++ classes for modern OpenGL game engine.
 Here some example of C++ classes are given.
 The first one is the abstract class for game object.

 Header file